jliljebl/flowblade/flowblade-trunk/docs/ROADMAP.md

 ### Long term developments

-**GPU Rendering** MLT already contains support for GPL rendering and it has been used by Shotcut for a while, but my experience has been that it is quite unstable.
+**GPU Rendering** MLT already contains support for GPU rendering and it has been used by Shotcut for a while, but my experience has been that it is quite unstable.
 It may work well with some combinations of Qt version, graphics card and drivers but other combinations may be unusably crashy.

 The Wayland transition should probably be completed too before this is attempted.
 Currently the earliest date that this will be looked at looks to be early 2017.